Artographer: a Curatorial Interface for Art Space Exploration

-As discussed in the introduction, AI interventions into art curation include models for \textit{automating} the evaluation of art (e.g., art-style classification models)\cite{bar_classification_2015, li_enhanced_2025} and models for predicting aesthetic quality --- classifers that can then be used to curate art recommendations, and craft ``aesthetically'' curated datasets, and ultimately train GenAI models to produce more ``aesthetically'' aligned media\cite{murray_ava_2012, schuhmann_laion-aesthetics_2022}.
+With user populations in the billions, contemporary media consumption is increasingly dominated by social media platforms and streaming services that use algorithmic recommendation systems to determine what media is presented to users~\cite{von_davier_designing_2023}.

+Recommendation systems (RecSys) often center, and enact, the values of the corporations designing and governing them.
+For example, many are designed to optimize for \textit{engagement} and \textit{retention}-- presenting users with content similar to the content they have previously \textit{engaged} with, to encourage users to spend more time on the platform~\cite{pancha_pinnerformer_2022, chen_pinfm_2025}.
+The recommendation algorithms that govern curation on dominant media platforms pressure artists to conform to reductive embedded metrics, towards \textit{ecosystemic} issues --- e.g., creating threats to public media literacy, and to the \textit{diversity} of artistic expressions sustained by our media culture~\cite{von_davier_looking_2025}.

+This motivates our interest to explore the design of divergent media distribution systems in tension with the dominant design progression trends~\cite{pierce_tension_2021}.
+In this work, we move to reimagine media ``recommendation'' system design as ``curatorial'' system design.
+How might the computational systems we design to support the selection, presentation, and reception of creative work diverge from the values of dominant media platform corporations?
+How might they draw from the values of intentional artistic curation instead?
+Through the development and research instrumentation of Artographer, we seek to enact and investigate a point in media distribution design space---to explore how leveraging multimodal feature extraction, 2D spatial exploration, and other interaction design techniques for sensemaking rich cultural data can help us envision a future where computational ``recommendation'' systems support more meaningful engagements with art and media.